seejohnrun/seejohnrun.github.io/_posts/2012-02-20-sass-is-boss.markdown

 }
 {% endhighlight %}
 <h2 id="wrapup">Wrap-up</h2>
-If you haven't already used Sass, I hope I ve inspired you to go check it out!
+If you haven't already used Sass, I hope I've inspired you to go check it out!
 It ll really speed up your CSS workflow.

 <hr />